 Read the full story

-Nicole Strain, 22 from Bishopton, is currently in 3rd year of her Graduate Apprenticeship (GA) in IT Software Development at the University’s Hamilton Campus.
+Nicole Strain, 22 from Bishopton, is currently in 3rd year of her Graduate Apprenticeship (GA) in IT Software Development at the University’s Lanarkshire Campus.

 Read the full story